Hasnain7861/Hasnain7861/README.md

 # Hi there 👋, I'm Hasnain Mucklai!
 I'm a Software Engineering student at San Jose State University with a passion for building software that makes a positive impact on people’s lives.
 I love learning, staying curious, and constantly exploring new ways to solve real-world problems through technology.
-Whether I’m working on AI-powered tools, web development, or backend systems, I enjoy every part of the process, from brainstorming ideas to seeing them come to life.

 Right now, I’m involved in projects that range from AI-driven solutions to frontend web experiences.
 My dream is to create software that truly helps people, making their lives easier or more connected in meaningful ways.
 I believe technology has the power to drive change, and I want to be part of that journey.